supervisely-ecosystem/import-app-from-scratch-gui/README.md

 ## Introduction

-We recommend to use import template for creating custom import applications using class `sly.app.Import` from Supervisely SDK.
-It is the easiest way to create import app with GUI.
-You can find more information about import template in our [guide](link to dev portal).

-However, if your use case is not covered by our import template, you can create your own app **from scratch**  without the template using basic methods and [widgets](https://developer.supervisely.com/app-development/widgets) from Supervisely SDK.

 In this tutorial, we will create a simple import app with GUI that will import images from a folder to Supervisely with a following structure:

 ```text